Vietnam with Jason Neroni

 International roundtrip airfare; travel insurance; transportation to the trip’s starting point; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverage not included in itinerary; gratuity for tour leader.

 We recommend you arrive Hanoi’s Noi Bai International Airport (HAN) on or before February 8, 2020.
 You must be at the meeting spot in central Hanoi at 9am on February 9, 2020.
 On the last day of our adventure, February 17, we will take complimentary private transfers from Hoi An to Da Nang (45 – 55 minutes) and its Da Nang International Airport (DND).
 Your onward flight from DND airport can depart anytime after 6am on February 17, 2020.

 WHO IS GOING ON THIS TRIP?

-We limit the group to no more than 20 fellow adventurers and your Modern Adventure team.
+Our adventures typically have between 10 and 20 guests and your Modern Adventure team.
 Our experiences are fun and inclusive, and you can expect to be joined by a diverse group in terms of age, background and interests—including solo travelers, couples and friends traveling together.
 This adventure is recommended for travelers aged 21 and above.